 - Rabbits should receive 100-150g of supplementary feed/day

-- Rabbits should be fed twice daily morning and late afternoon (evening)
+- Feed rabbits twice daily, morning and late afternoon (evening)

 Management and Sanitation

-- Always lift rabbit with loose skin over shoulder whilst supporting lower part of the body.
+- Always lift rabbit with loose skin over shoulder whilst supporting the lower part of the body.

-- Young rabbits are held with hand over loin area with head pointing downwards.
+- Young rabbits are held with hand over loin area with the head pointing downwards.